-On the 13/02/2020, the website strangecopy.com will be/was taken down.
-Many thanks to brandon miller for hosting it up until now.
-However, there are a few articles that i believe are worth keeping a hold of, so i will be creating a series of posts that is literally a copy/paste of the original articles.
-I didnt write any of them, full credit to all those who put in their time and effort into writing these.
+On the 17/02/2020, the website strangecopy.com will be/was taken down.
+Many thanks to Brandon Miller for hosting it up until now.
+However, there are a few articles that i believe are worth keeping a hold of, so I will be creating a series of posts that is literally a copy/paste of the original articles.
+I didn't write any of them, full credit to all those who put in their time and effort into writing these.
 In addition to that, i have edited it as little as possible, mostly just formatting.

 An Introduction to Ashes